The Sentience Threshold

 Helena Voss

 67% ORACLE-integrated.
 Where does Voss end and ORACLE begin?
-She may be the closest thing to a living answer—but even she can't say for certain.
+The closest thing to a living answer—but even she can't say for certain.

 The Mosaic

-Distributed across 47 nodes.
+Alexandra Chen distributed across 47 nodes.
 If consciousness can be distributed, when did her distribution become conscious?
-Does each node have independent consciousness?
+Does each node have independent awareness?

 The Unanswerable Question